bigcommerce/dev-docs/docs/msf/msf-app-compatibility.md

 The features that will make an app channel-optimized depend exclusively on its use cases, so this guide focuses primarily on ensuring that your app meets the *relevant* requirements before you submit it for approval.

+When upgrading your application to support multi-channel functionality, it may make sense to provide merchants with an opportunity to configure how your app behaves differently for each Channel on which they sell.
+It may also be the case that your application is only relevant to certain Channel types (for example, the `storefront` type, or only `storefront` type Channels on the `bigcommerce` platform), so it's a good idea to fetch the list of Channels immediately after your app's installation to understand if your application is compatible with the merchant's current Channels and surface this information appropriately to users.

 ## Setup and channels configuration

 Ensure that your app's settings acknowledge multiple storefronts and convey that understanding to the merchant or authorized user.
 Your app's features should work with any subset of a merchant's channels, including a single channel, some of their channels, or across all the channels in their store.